ArisAlt/BAgent/Scaffold.md

   - Screen capture separated into `capture_utils.py`.
   - ROI capture and validation logic moved to `roi_capture.py`.
 - **Data Recording & Pretraining**:
 - `data_recorder.py` logs frame screenshots, observations and semantic actions.
 - Recording can be terminated early with the **End** key.
+  - The pickled buffer now stores the observation before the action is executed.
   - Scripts for behavior cloning from recorded data.
   - `agent.py` includes BC training and inference helpers.
   - `bot_core.py` central bot loop connecting all modules.